 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A synthetic purine nucleoside analogue with potential antineoplastic activity.
 Phosphorylated by cellular kinases, tezacitabine is converted into its active diphosphate and triphosphate metabolites.
 Tezacitabine diphosphate binds to and irreversibly inhibits the activity of the enzyme ribonucleotide reductase (RNR), which may result in the inhibition of DNA synthesis in tumor cells and tumor cell apoptosis.
 Tezacitabine triphosphate acts as a substrate for DNA polymerase, further compromising DNA replication.
 This agent is relatively resistant to metabolic deactivation by cytidine deaminase.
 RNR catalyzes the conversion of ribonucleoside 5'-diphosphates to deoxyribonucleoside 5'-diphosphates necessary for DNA synthesis and is overexpressed in many tumor types.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Abbreviation: FMdC Code name: MDL 101,731 Chemical structure: (E)-2'-deoxy-2'-(fluoromethylene)cytidine